 - Healthier, shinier, nourished outdoor cats.

-- Less cat fights, yowling and territorial spraying.
+- Fewer cat fights, roaming from feeding areas, yowling and territorial spraying.

-- Designated feeding stations kept clean by dedicated caregivers.
+- Designated feeding areas are kept clean by dedicated caregivers.

 The “left eartip” is painless & performed at the time of surgery.

-It provides identification to caregivers, neighbors, animal care and control & employees at shelters if the cat should end up at the shelter.
+It provides identification to caregivers, neighbors, Animal Care, and shelter staff should a cat mistakenly end up at the shelter.

-- TNR advice and coaching to get caregivers started with TNR.
+- TNR coaching to get caregivers started with TNR

-- Trap & Transport assistance for the elderly and physically-challenged caregivers.
+- Trap & Transport assistance for elderly or physically-challenged caregivers

-- Donated cat food for the elderly and low-income caregivers (as available).
+- Donated cat food for the elderly and low-income caregivers (as available) for 100% managed colonies.

-- AND our popular CAREGIVER MIXERS, a “By Invitation Only” chat for TNR Caregivers… providing networking, social time, colony care information and moral support!!!
+- CAREGIVER MIXERS – Chat time for TNR Caregivers.
+These provide networking, social time, colony care tips and moral support!

-“If you’re gonna feed ‘em, you need to fix ‘em!”
+“If you’re gonna feed them, you must fix them!”